 Fortunately, when she got older, she became aware of the truth: he did not love her.
-He was like so many other dads: half way decent, but something was missing.
+He was like so many other dads: he was half way decent, but something was missing.
 He was prideful and compensated, and he just did not have the kind of agape love she needed.
-He was an okay guy.